 About Rhoda Ondov

-Ms. Ondov is a Certified Professional Coach, with a background in Marriage and Family Therapy, and advanced training in couples counseling.
+Ms. Ondov is a Certified Professional Coach and an LMFT (licensed Marriage and Family Therapist), with a background in Marriage and Family Therapy, and advanced training in couples counseling.
 She has been helping couples and families to repair and strengthen their relationships for over 10 years.
 She is an authorized leader of the Weiner-Davis’ divorce-busting program Keeping Love Alive.

 Ms. Ondov is happily married with two lovely children.